Email & call by May 26 — School Board votes in June

 Tap to expand

-Should I email all of them?
+Should I both email and call?

-Can I personalize the email?
+Can I personalize the message?

-Can renters and nearby residents email too?
+Can renters and nearby residents take part?

 Share With Neighbors

-More emails = stronger message
+More voices = stronger message

 Link copied